 Torres had scored 65 goals in just 102 league appearances for Liverpool, but having struggled towards the end of his time on Merseyside his fortunes only worsened at Stamford Bridge.

-Looking a shadow of the player who terrorised defences in the red of Liverpool, he was loaned out to AC Milan and Atletico Madrid before joining the latter permanently in 2016.
+Having largely looked a shadow of the player who terrorised defences in the red of Liverpool, he was loaned out to AC Milan and Atletico Madrid before joining the latter permanently in 2016.

 Newcastle to Liverpool, 2011